MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-environment.md

 - [**Return to the Eval Overview** 'Evaluate and pilot Microsoft 365 Defender' | Microsoft Docs](../office-365-security/defender/eval-overview.md)
 - [What's next?](#whats-next)

 There are two common ways to do this next step in evaluation.
-This document assumes you already have a production M365 tenant, and will activate E5 trial licenses to evaluate M365 Defender in *the current environment* in order to ultimately retain these features with the purchase of licenses after the evaluation period.
+This document assumes you already have a production M365 tenant, and will activate E5 trial licenses to evaluate M365 Defender in *the current environment*.
+An in-place evaluation will let you keep any security methods with the purchase of licenses after the evaluation period.

 The second is to [Set up your Microsoft 365 Defender trial lab environment](setup-m365deval.md) for the purpose of evaluation.
 It may not have many real signals from the business, so be aware of that caveat.

-1. Logon to your existing Microsoft 365 tenant administration portal.
+1. Log on to your existing Microsoft 365 tenant administration portal.
 2. Select "Purchase Services" from the navigation menu.

 :::image type="content" source="../../media/MDOEval/1.
 One.PNG" alt-text="Selecting Billing > Purchase Services on the left navigation bar in the Microsoft 365 admin center.":::